Geological Engineering

 - Characterize contaminated sites and groundwater for cleanup

-The geological engineering curriculum emphasizes laboratory and field experience, including six weeks of geologic mapping and direct observation in the mountains and canyons of southwestern Colorado and Utah.
+The geological engineering curriculum emphasizes laboratory and field experience, including five weeks of geology and geological engineering fieldwork across Colorado and Utah, including at Arches National Park.

 Learn more about our exciting program here: Department of Geology and Geological Engineering website.